-Most policies will cover an outboard motor if it gets destroyed by an accidental fire at the marina but not if it wears out from normal use.
+Most policies will cover an outboard motor if it gets destroyed by an accidental fire at the marina, but not if it wears out from normal use.

 How Much Would Hull Coverage Pay?

-Unfortunately, not everyone can stay claims free.
+Unfortunately, not everyone can stay claims-free.
 If you knew you’d never file a claim, you wouldn’t buy insurance in the first place.

 When you file a claim because of property loss or extensive property damage, your insurance company could reimburse you according to your type of coverage:

 - Actual Cash Value: This kind of coverage would replace the value of your boat at the time of the property loss.
-If you have a 10-year-old boat, your claim would cover the value of a 10-year-old boat and not the amount you paid to purchase the boat when it was new 10 years ago.
+If you have a 10-year-old boat, your claim will cover the value of a 10-year-old boat and not the amount you paid to purchase the boat when it was new 10 years ago.

-Unless you specifically seek a policy with agreed value, your policy will most likely cover actual cash value.
+Unless you specifically seek a policy with an agreed value, your policy will most likely cover actual cash value.

-A policy with agreed value can lead to higher premiums since the amount of coverage you have directly impacts the cost of your coverage.
+A policy with an agreed value can lead to higher premiums since the amount of coverage you have directly impacts the cost of your coverage.